ardCover Image of 17th Battalion Officers in front of Heaton Hall in April 1915

 Capt Wilfrith Elstob 6th then 16th Bttn (8/9/1888) Ryleys School & Bluecoat.
 Manchester University, Merchiston Master.
 Father lived in Cheshire.

 Capt Thomas Etchells late 17th Bttn – Became Lt Col Royal Fusiliers MC Comm 6/10/1914.
+Recruiting Officer formed E Company in February 1915.
+Did not go to France with Bttn in November 1915.
 Lived in London after war.

 2nd Lt William James Christopher Faux 17th Born Surrey 31/8/1889.
 Sold Advertising for W H Smiths on Railways 1911.
 Enlisted in Inns of Court OTC with brother.
 Commissioned Manchesters 2nd June 1916 with W T Jones and A V Faux.
 France 15/7/1916.
 Capt.
 Resident Southport in 1920.